Astralis1409/vikramsat_rf_subsystem/JOURNAL.md

 okay, i have submitted it finally, and now someone spotted that i donot have CC lines grouded on USB, so i gotta do that and update EVERYTHING
 ### Time Spent today: 4.5 hours

+# August 2 2025
+my friend told me to add SWD to the board too, so i am gonna do that now, my project is approved, but i think adding this is okay now.